 Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities denominated in a currency that is not the entity's functional currency and net investments in foreign operations.

 (ii) Price risk

-Given the current level of operations, neither the Group nor the parent entity is exposed to price risk.
+Given the current level of operations, the Group is not exposed to price risk.

 (iii) Interest rate risk